-CPR, or (Cardiopulmonary resuscitation) is a hands-on practice that is intended to keep a victim alive by physically pumping blood that has been oxygenated into the body’s organs and oxygen into the lungs while waiting for arrival of medical help.
-An individual having a CPR Certification and can able to begin CPR in advance, and prove to be the big difference between surviving a heart incident and not surviving one.
+CPR, or Cardiopulmonary resuscitation, is a basic life support skill that is intended to keep a victim alive by physically pumping blood that has been oxygenated into the body’s organs and oxygen into the lungs while waiting for the arrival of emergency medical help.
+An individual with CPR Certification can perform CPR in advance with rescue breathing, which could make a difference between life and death.

-Gaining a CPR certification can be extremely valuable for many reasons- sometimes it’s a job requirement for healthcare professionals as well as non-healthcare workers.
-It’s also very valuable from a personal preparedness standpoint- being able to respond adequately in an emergency situation.
+Gaining a CPR certification can be extremely valuable for many reasons- sometimes, it’s a job requirement for healthcare professionals and non-healthcare workers.
+It’s also very valuable from a personal preparedness standpoint.
+It can help you gain lifesaving skills to respond adequately in a cardiac emergency or other medical emergency situation.

-The basics of CPR training empower students to be able to assess, react and perform the CPR steps in case of an emergency.
-Other things you can expect from CPR training include:
+The basics of CPR training empower students to assess, react and perform the CPR steps in an emergency.
+Other medical training materials you can expect from CPR training classes include:

 - Learning how to identify obstructions in the airway and safely clear them